ivanklee86/argonap/README.md

       g, YOUR_ACCOUNT_NAME, role:argonap
 ```

-A JWT can then generated using the ArgoCD CLI using the following command:
+A JWT can be then generated using the ArgoCD CLI using the following command:
 ```shell
 argocd login # Using username/password or SSO argocd account generate-token --account YOUR_ACCOUNT